edterrell/kindle_highlights/README.md

 1. Export your Kindle highlights (`My Clippings.txt`) from your device.
 2. Upload the file into the app.
 3. Browse random quotes, search by title/author, or view all your books!
+4. Full text search and an ad-free viewing experience

 ---